How to Stop Picking Your Nails and Cuticles

 2. Cutting or trimming more aggressively

-Trying to “clean up” the aftermath of nail picking by yourself leads to:
+Trying to “clean up” the aftermath of nail picking yourself leads to:

 More exposed skin